 Kids love the Space Potty demo.
 Photo courtesy of the California Science Center

 The Endeavour experience is more than just a walk around the perimeter of the space shuttle -- and while much of the displays will be enlightening for grown-ups, even preschoolers will be engaged (see space potty below).
 The Science Center has a whole tour mapped out for guests, culminating at the Oschin Pavilion.
 A shuttle ticket gives you access to an exhibit about space travel, illustrating the experiences of astronauts on board the Endeavour.

-One highlight for kids of a certain age is the display on going to the potty in space.
+One highlight for kids (especially preschoolers) is the display on going to the potty in space.
 Kids get to check out an actual space potty (the one astronauts practiced on before Endeavour missions) at an interactive display that explains just what's so difficult about peeing without gravity.
 Wrinkle your nose if you like, but kids find this hysterical.

-The flight simulator costs $5 extra, but obviously kids want in.
-The ride lasts about seven minutes and blasts out of the Earth's atmosphere and back with all the expected virtual reality thrills.
+The flight simulator costs $5 extra, but kids will beg for a chance to try it.
+The ride lasts about seven minutes and blasts out of the Earth's atmosphere and back with all the expected virtual thrills.

-Long term plans for the shuttle include building an entire Air and Space Center at the museum; in the meantime the shuttle exhibit is viewable daily from 10am-5pm at The Samuel Oschin Pavilion.
+Long term plans for the shuttle include building an entire Air and Space Center at the museum.
+In the meantime, the shuttle exhibit is viewable daily from 10am-5pm at The Samuel Oschin Pavilion.
 Admission is free.